To use this plugin you must first install the Go Live Update Urls plugin which may be downloaded for free here:

 - The entered Old URL and New URL are not the same as the current site URL and are not the domain of the current site.

-- The site is a multi-site using sub-directories and entered URLs are specific to a site on the network instead of simply entering the old and new domains
+- The site is a multi-site using sub-directories and the entered URLs are specific to a site on the network instead of simply entering the old and new domains.

 Site Address History

-You will find an icon to right of the Old URL field which has a tool-tip to let you know it is for viewing your Site Address History.
-Clicking this icon will open a history report similar to this.
+You will find an icon to the right of the Old URL field which has a tool-tip to let you know it is for viewing your Site Address History.
+Clicking this icon will open a history report similar to the image below.
 This list will contain any changes made to the Site Address (URL) via your General Settings in the WordPress admin since this plugin has been activate on the site.
 The results will be limited to the last 10 changes in order of newest to oldest.
-Clicking the Use button at the right of any item will automatically fill out the Old URL and New URL with the values from that row.
+Clicking the “Use” button at the right of any item will automatically fill out the Old URL and New URL with the values from that row.

 This feature is fully automatic.
 If you have changed the Site Address (URL) via your General Settings in the WordPress admin during the past 24 hours, the Old URL and New URL will automatically be filled out for you with the values of the last change.
 This will only work if the plugin was active at the time of changing the Site Address, otherwise no configuration is necessary.

 Suggested Procedure For Switching A Site’s Domain

 - Setup both old and new domains on the server to point to the site.

 - Point your host file to the server so you may see the change before the rest of the world.